learningmatter-mit/surface-sampling/README.md

 "Machine learning-accelerated simulations enable heuristic-free surface reconstruction", by X. Du, J.K.
 Damewood, J.R.
 Lunger, R. Millan, B. Yildiz, L. Li, and R. Gómez-Bombarelli. https://doi.org/10.48550/arXiv.2305.07251

-Please cite use if you find this work useful.
+Please cite us if you find this work useful.
 Let us know in `issues` if you encounter any problems or have any questions.

 # System requirements

 ## Hardware requirements
 We recommend a computer with the following specs:

-RAM: 16+ GB
+- RAM: 16+ GB
-CPU: 4+ cores, 3 GHz/core
+- CPU: 4+ cores, 3 GHz/core

 We tested out the code on machines with 6+ CPU cores @ 3.0+ GHz/core with 64+ GB of RAM.

 To run with a neural network force field, a GPU is recommended.
 We ran on a single NVIDIA GeForce RTX 2080 Ti 11 GB GPU.

 ## Software requirements
-The code has been tested up to commit `19c518be8d822b1c8fd3e2723337876713ef1ff2` on the `master` branch.
+The code has been tested up to commit `94be1f817e660d43fe92bc724a85f5747619cc76` on the `master` branch.

 ### Operating system
 This package has been tested on *Linux* Ubuntu 20.04.6 LTS but we expect it to be agnostic to the *Linux* system version.